-Contact tracing is noble and important work, and as you might expect the demand for contact tracers is high.
-According to the American Medical Association, the U.S. will need to add an additional 100,000 contact tracer jobs to deal with the COVID-19 pandemic.
+Contact tracing is noble and important work, and as you might more people than ever are needed to work in contact tracing jobs.
+According to the American Medical Association, the U.S. will need to add an additional 100,000 contact tracing jobs to deal with the COVID-19 pandemic.

 President Elect Joe Biden plans to meet that need by establishing a U.S. Public Health Jobs Corps to hire contact tracers around the country.

 If you are ready to get started on a career in this booming field, you can apply for contact tracing jobs here.